 Master Shoffit’s Upcoming Promotion to Ninth Dan

 Mr. Shoffit’s promotion is scheduled for November 9th in Richardson, TX at the Korean Martial Arts Seminar.
-This coveted international recognition for this type of rank is very rare, and difficult to come by.
-Mr. Shoffit and the black belts at the Denton Academy of Martial Arts are honored and priveleged to contribute to this prestigious event representing an international organization for Korean Martial Arts.
+This coveted international recognition for this type of rank is very rare and difficult to come by.
+Mr. Shoffit and the black belts at the Denton Academy of Martial Arts are honored and privileged to contribute to this prestigious event representing an international organization for Korean Martial Arts.

 The origins of the Korean Bulgyo Musool Association stretch back to the genesis of contemporary Korean martial arts in the early 1960’s, when a group of young masters gathered together under a common banner (which they termed the “Kuk Sool Hwe” or “Korean Martial Arts Association”) to conduct a thorough and detailed study of their respective martial arts knowledge.